JacobsThierry/GTAOJobRestarter/readme.md

 ### The script is trying to restart the job but does it too quickly

 If you're facing this problem, you can replace the 0 in `time_offset = 0` at the begining of the file.
-This will slow down the restarting process.
+This will slow down the restarting process by 2x the ammount you entered, in seconds.

 ### The script is not working for x job